Beverly Marshall: Departure and returns

 Producers later paired Beverly with Clive, shortly after ending his relationship with Sheila Canning.
 Beverly and Clive attend a wine-tasting event, which "goes awry" when Beverly accidentally bumps into Sheila, who, believing it was deliberate, then throws wine over Beverly.
 Sheila's jealousy leads her to gatecrash a dinner party that David Tanaka (Takaya Honda) and Aaron Brennan (Matt Wilson) are throwing for Beverly and Clive, as she wants to know more about their relationship.
 This then leads to a love triangle storyline, as Clive kisses Sheila when he walks her back home.
 The pair have an affair for a few weeks, until Clive eventually breaks up with Beverly.
-However, when Sheila apologises to Beverley about the affair, it emerges that Clive only mentioned that he as reuniting with Sheila.
+However, when Sheila apologises to Beverley about the affair, it emerges that Clive only mentioned that he was reuniting with Sheila.
 A "scorned" Beverley pours a bucket of manure over Sheila's head in revenge.
 Claire Crick of What's on TV questioned whether this would lead to Beverly's exit, saying "With Beverley's life torn apart by Clive and Sheila's lies, is this the last we have seen of her?
 Or is her manure dumping just the start of her plan to get revenge?"

 The character returned in 2020.
 O'Grady reprised the role again in July 2025, as Beverly takes over Remi Varga-Murphy's (Naomi Rukavina) case and believes that she is suffering from systematised amnesia, after she sustains a head injury and fails to recognise her wife.